Israel Museum: Attendance

 As of 2012, attendance was about 827,000 per year.

 Prizes awarded by the museum

 Among the prizes awarded by the museum is the Jesselson Prize for Contemporary Judaica Design, which recognizes outstanding design of Jewish ritual objects.
 Winners include Moshe Zabari (1990).

+Incidents

+On 5 October 2023, a 40-year-old Jewish-American tourist was arrested at the museum after hurling a marble head of the Greek goddess Athena and a statue of a griffin grasping the wheel of fate of the Roman god Nemesis into the floor, shattering the latter artefact.
+Police described him as a radical who considered the artefacts "to be idolatrous and contrary to the Torah", while his lawyer claimed he was suffering from Jerusalem syndrome.
+The damaged artefacts, both of which dated from the second century CE, were placed under restoration.